 Annual All Access Fishing Package | Combines annual freshwater and saltwater fishing licenses (excluding spearfishing) | $133.95 |

-For detailed information on fishing licenses, visit the License Information page on the Outdoor Alabama website.
+For comprehensive details on obtaining your fishing licenses, including purchasing options online at MyOutdoorAlabama.com or at local retailers such as Walmart or Dick’s Sporting Goods, please visit the License Information page on the Outdoor Alabama website.

 Where to Purchase a Non-Resident Fishing License in Alabama